-Keith D. Jackson, 57.
-Mr. Jackson was elected as a Director and appointed as President and Chief Executive Officer of ON Semiconductor Corporation in November 2002.
+Keith D. Jackson, 58.
+Mr. Jackson was elected as a Director and appointed as President and Chief Executive Officer ("CEO") of ON Semiconductor Corporation in November 2002.
 Mr. Jackson has over 30 years of semiconductor industry experience.
 Before joining ON Semiconductor, he was with Fairchild Semiconductor Corporation, serving as Executive Vice President and General Manager, Analog, Mixed Signal, and Configurable Products Groups, beginning in 1998, and, more recently, was head of its Integrated Circuits Group.
 From 1996 to 1998, he served as President and a member of the board of directors of Tritech Microelectronics in Singapore, a manufacturer of analog and mixed signal products.
 From 1986 to 1996, Mr. Jackson worked for National Semiconductor Corporation, most recently as Vice President and General Manager of the Analog and Mixed Signal division.
 He also held various positions at Texas Instruments Incorporated, including engineering and management positions, from 1973 to 1986.
 Mr. Jackson has served on the board of directors of the Semiconductor Industry Association since 2008 and joined the board of directors of Veeco Instruments Inc. in February 2012.
+In February of 2014, Mr. Jackson became a National Association of Corporate Directors Board Leadership Fellow, the highest level of credentialing for corporate directors and corporate governance professionals.

-Mr. Jackson is our chief executive officer and as such, offers the Board his extensive experience in the semiconductor industry and intimate and detailed understanding of the day to day workings of our Company and the issues that it faces.
+Mr. Jackson is our CEO and, as such, offers the Board his extensive experience in the semiconductor industry and intimate and detailed understanding of the day to day workings of our Company and the issues that it faces.